Meet Our Veterinary Team

 Hospital Manager

-Christine welcomes each client with a positive, friendly attitude.
+Christine (she/her) welcomes each client with a positive, friendly attitude.
 She is transparent about treatment and care and takes a flexible approach to service.
 By creating a clear plan with the owner, Christine helps vet visits go smoothly.
 Christine uses Fear Free strategies.
 She is skilled at reading animal body language, which lets her know what patients need.
 She adapts care as needed so that pets do not get stressed out.
 Her helpful, organized attitude helps the clinic stay efficient.
 Christine’s goal is to make a positive impact on clients and patients to ensure they have the best experience.
 She is constantly looking for new ways to make visits better.

 Christine received her B.S. in Biology from the University of Potsdam.
 She is from New York and spent a month exploring America before settling in Colorado.
 She loves traveling to national parks, and her goal is to visit all 63.
 Her pets are Hudson, a Connemara Pony, and Odin, a rescue dog.
 She loves working with all animals but has a soft spot for dogs and horses.